crisis-cadres/praxis-hub/chapters/production.md

 A cadre that depends on grocery stores is one bad harvest, one shipping delay, one economic shock away from hunger.
 True resilience begins with the ability to feed oneself.

 Staple crops—potatoes, beans, grains—must take precedence.
 They are the foundation of survival, providing the calories and nutrients needed to endure.
+While deep rooted perennials are potentially more resilient year over year, and they play a part in establishing long lived food systems, it might be a trap to over-focus on permaculture techniques or "food forest idealism".
+These methods, while laudable, are seldom sufficient to meet immediate caloric needs.
+A balance between long term planning and emergency preparedness is required.

 Climate-resilient methods include greenhouses to extend growing seasons, drought-resistant crops to weather erratic rains, and rainwater harvesting to guard against dry spells.
-They buffer against climate unpredictability, extend growing seasons, and can facilitate significant northward expansion of food production.
+They buffer against climate unpredictability, and can facilitate significant northward expansion of food production.

 Furthermore, initiatives like propagating and nursing plants or trees can enhance long-term food security and even generate income.
 Things like nut trees are in high demand, and their seeds can be purchased and germinated with sporadic work efforts, making for an ideal side project.